David Mark Richardson

 Introduction

-Dave Richardson is a Distinguished Professor at Stellenbosch University.
-He is (co)author of about 500 papers, the books "Invasion Dynamics" and “Invading Ecological Networks” and has edited 7 books, including "Fifty years of invasion ecology" and "Biological Invasions in South Africa".
-Awards include the Hans Sigrist Prize (2006), the Herschel Medal from the Royal Society of South Africa (2012), and the Kwame Nkrumah Continental Award for Scientific Excellence from the African Union (2018).
+Dave Richardson is a Professor of Ecology at Stellenbosch University.
+He is (co)author of more than 535 papers, the books "Invasion Dynamics" and “Invading Ecological Networks” and has edited 7 books, including "Fifty years of invasion ecology", "Biological Invasions in South Africa" and "Wattles: Australian Acacia species around the world".
+Awards include the Hans Sigrist Prize (2006), and the Kwame Nkrumah Continental Award for Scientific Excellence from the African Union (2018).

 Additional affiliations